 The Balloon Fiesta also offers several park and ride options across the city.
 Skip the lines and traffic getting to the festival grounds with this option.
 There is no need to worry how late you wake up in the morning with getting stuck in traffic.

 What else to do in Albuquerque during the Balloon Fiesta?

 As the largest event of the year in Albuquerque, there are plenty of other attractions and events to enjoy throughout the week in this beautiful city.
 A great mix of one time happenings and regular places to visit allow for you to schedule the week on your own time and interests.

 Make sure to read our complete guide of things to do in Albuquerque during the Balloon Fiesta.

 We know you are all ready to book your tickets to Albuquerque for the next Balloon Fiesta.
 So here are the future dates of the Balloon Fiesta for your planning needs:

-Remember, accommodations in Albuquerque fill up early for this event, with many people getting their hotel a year in advance!
+Remember, accommodations in Albuquerque fill up early for this event, with many people booking a hotel reservation a year in advance!